alnvdl/terr/README.md

-It was developed because Go's error handling primitives introduced in Go 1.13 are quite sufficient, but the lack of tracing capabilities makes it really hard to confidently chase problems across layers in a complex application.
+It was developed because Go's error handling primitives introduced in Go 1.13 are quite sufficient, but the lack of tracing capabilities makes it really hard to confidently chase problems across layers in complex applications.

 So terr fully embraces the
 [changes to errors introduced in Go 1.13](https://go.dev/blog/go1.13-errors), but it adds two extra features:
 - file and line information for tracing errors;
-- the ability to print error trees using the `fmt` package;
+- the ability to print error trees using the `fmt` package and the `%@` verb;

 Starting with Go 1.20, wrapped errors are kept as a n-ary tree. terr works by build a parallel tree containing tracing information, leaving the Go error tree